 Héctor J. Figueroa was elected President of 32BJ Service Employees International Union, the largest property services union in the country, in 2012.
-32BJ represents more than 120,000 property service workers – window cleaners, superintendents, doormen, maintenance workers, cleaners, porters and security officers – in New York, New Jersey, Connecticut, Florida, Pennsylvania, Virginia, Maryland and Washington, D.C.
+32BJ represents more than 145,000 property service workers – window cleaners, superintendents, doormen, maintenance workers, cleaners, porters and security officers – in New York, New Jersey, Connecticut, Massachusetts, Rhode Island, Florida, Pennsylvania, Virginia, Maryland and Washington, D.C.

 Héctor Figueroa was born into the labor movement in Ponce, Puerto Rico, where his parents, as teachers, were part of a long struggle to win a union at work.
 His mother and father went on strike in 1974, but it wasn’t until 24 years later that the teachers won collective bargaining rights with the Service Employees International Union (SEIU).
 At the time, Hector served as SEIU’s Organizing Director for Puerto Rico.
 Under his leadership, teachers and state employees struck, marched, and rallied, and his parents, along with thousands of other workers, were finally able to see the fruit of their many years of struggle for justice.